duncan3dc/sonos/README.md

 _Because of this, recommended use is with getGroups() rather than getSpeakers()_
 * play() - Start playing the active music for this speaker/group
 * pause() - Pause the speaker/group
+* next() - Skip to the next track in the current queue
+* previous() - Skip back to the previous track in the current queue

 Examples